Is it safe to do yoga if I have an injury or medical condition?

 What style of yoga is right for me?

 There are many different styles of yoga, which as a beginner to yoga you can choose from.
 Some styles are fast paced and vigorous while others are very gentle and slow-moving.
 All of the styles of yoga have benefits, so evaluating your individual needs and personality type will help point you in the right direction.
-You can read a description of the styles of yoga offered at Hot Dog Yoga by clicking here.
+You can read a description of the styles of yoga offered at Hot Dog Yoga above.

 I just found out I am pregnant, should I do yoga?